 Observe the early morning alms giving

 This sounds like a secret and if you want to unveil it, let do in the early morning only.
 Every day, the monks and novices will come out of their places just from 5 am to 6 am to get the donated food from the locals.
 They will be in a single procession and marching through some certain streets.
 This has been an ancient tradition of Laos, in the interaction between locals and Buddhist monks.
 If you are about to take part or to witness this tranquil ceremony, let dress properly and be quietly.
 There are tips to be displayed every corners of Luang Prabang to remind tourists to help respecting this graceful traditions of Laos.

-The beautiful Luang Prabang did keep us so busy with activities and fun times in 4 days and we are excited in sharing our top 6 must do in Luang Prabang.
-We hope you will at least do them or more to gain your best Laos travel experiences.
+The beautiful Luang Prabang did keep us so busy with activities and fun times in 4 days; and we are excited in sharing our top 6 must do in Luang Prabang.
+We hope you will at least do them or more to gain the best experiences during your Laos tours.

 Tim Lee – Travel Specialist